jakeane/therabot/README.md

 # flutter_chatbot

-A flutter project for the deployment of a fine-tuned ParlAI Blenderbot language model developed by Dr. Michael Heinz, Professor Nicholas Jacobson, and Jason Kim.
+A flutter project for the deployment of a fine-tuned ParlAI Blenderbot language model developed by Dr. Michael Heinz, Professor Nicholas Jacobson, Jason Kim, and Jack Keane.

 ## Getting Started